FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 In contrast to that, when emulating lenses and or creating [Depth of Field](https://dev.epicgames.com/documentation/en-us/unreal-engine/depth-of-field-in-unreal-engine), is "[Bokeh Blur](https://dev.epicgames.com/documentation/en-us/unreal-engine/cinematic-depth-of-field-method?application_version=4.27)" - also known as "Lens Blur" or "Cinematic Blur".
 This type of blur ***is*** the target visual effect.
 The challenges and approaches are very much related, but algorithms used differ.

 Algorithms get really creative in this space, all with different trade-offs and visuals.
-Some sample using a [poission disk distribution](https://mynameismjp.wordpress.com/2011/02/28/bokeh/) and some have cool out of the box thinking: Computerphile covered a comlex numbers based approach to creating Bokeh Blurs, a fascinating number theory cross-over.
+Some sample using a [poission disk distribution](https://mynameismjp.wordpress.com/2011/02/28/bokeh/) and some have cool out of the box thinking: Computerphile covered a complex numbers based approach to creating Bokeh Blurs, a fascinating number theory cross-over.

 <figure>
 	<iframe width="100%" style="aspect-ratio: 1.78;" src="https://www.youtube-nocookie.com/embed/vNG3ZAd8wCc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen loading="lazy"></iframe>